Astolfo6522/Hello-World/README.md

 and, i will try to add more hello world programs from another languages such as C++, C, Assembly (maybe 32bit), and others!

+Note:
+You need to compile some file to run it.